dhutapratama/docs/controllers.md

 <a name="restful-scoping-resource-routes"></a>
 ### Scoping Resource Routes

-Laravel's [scoped implicit model binding](/docs/{{version}}/routing#implicit-model-binding-scoping) feature can automatically scope nested bindings such that the resolved child model is confirmed to belong to the parent model.
-By using the `scoped` method when defining your nested resource, you may enable automatic scoping as well as instruct Laravel which field the child resource should be retrieved by:
+Lets's [scoped implicit model binding](/docs/{{version}}/routing#implicit-model-binding-scoping) feature can automatically scope nested bindings such that the resolved child model is confirmed to belong to the parent model.
+By using the `scoped` method when defining your nested resource, you may enable automatic scoping as well as instruct Lets which field the child resource should be retrieved by:

     use App\Http\Controllers\PhotoCommentController;